robinhood/faust/docs/userguide/livecheck.rst

 Enables you to:

-    - track requests as they travel through your microservice architecture.
+    - track requests as they travel through your micro service architecture.
     - define contracts that should be met at every step

 all by writing a class that looks like a regular unit test.